-Many a time I’m requested to explain the relation between shareholder loan and the equity IRR.
+Many a time I'm requested to explain the relationship between shareholder loan and equity IRR.
 Should shareholder loan be part of equity IRR calculation?
 And if there are more than one equity investor, what should we do!

 Shareholder loan is a debt-like form of financing provided by the shareholders.
 Usually, it is the most junior debt in the company's debt portfolio, and since this loan belongs to shareholders it should be treated as equity.

-Example 1: Consider a project with simple equity and debt funding, i.e. there is only one equity holder and one senior loan.
+Example 1: Here is an example for shareholder loan and equity IRR, Consider a project with simple equity and debt funding, i.e. there is only one equity holder and one senior loan.

 For this example, following assumptions are made: